Mather, Manitoba

 Mather (49°05′56″N 99°11′28″W, CST) is an unincorporated community recognized as a local urban district in southwest Manitoba, Canada, and part of Cartwright – Roblin Municipality.
+It is located just off of PTH 3 (Boundary Commission Trail) along PR 442.
 The Mather area is known as Crocus Country.

 Businesses

 The area around Mather is primarily a farming community.
 Mather also has a Harms Seeds, Yake's Service, as well as a barbershop.

 Mixed farming is most common in the Mather area.
 Commonly harvested yields consist of wheat, barley, oats, canola, corn, soybeans and flax, as well as some sunflower and pea crops.